diego0020/lab_vision/lab8_cnn/README.md

 The file [textonsdb](http://guainia.uniandes.edu.co/textonsdb.mat),
 also available in sicua, contains a database based on the textures from [lab6](https://github.com/diego0020/lab_vision/tree/master/lab6_textons).
 In this case we took 25 random *128x128* patches from each image in the train set in order to create a set of 18750 training images.

-Based on the fonts classification CNN ([Part 4](http://www.robots.ox.ac.uk/~vgg/practicals/cnn/index.html#part-4-learning-a-character-cnn) of the practical), design a network appropriate for classifying this new dataset. **There is no need to throughly train the network.**
+Based on the fonts classification CNN ([Part 4](http://www.robots.ox.ac.uk/~vgg/practicals/cnn/index.html#part-4-learning-a-character-cnn) of the practical), design a network appropriate for classifying this new dataset.
+You are NOT required to fully train the network; however make sure it works by running a few training iterations.

-You will need to **upload to sicua**:
+You will need to **upload to Sicua**:

 - A matlab source file containing the description of the network (similar to ``initializeCharacterCNN.m``).
 At the start of each layer include a comment indicating the size of the input.
 - A brief (one or two paragraph) description of your network, and the intuition behind each layer.
 Why are you proposing this architecture?